 We found that the bus also doubles as a guided tour, with interesting commentary about the city’s history, grand Victorian buildings, and other treasures tucked along Buchanan Street and the Merchant City.
 Even if you’re just hopping on for a short walk around one neighborhood, it’s a smart way to get a feel for the city’s layout and energy.

 Of course, public transport in Glasgow is another option, with the subway and buses making it easy to explore beyond the city centre.
-But, as an exhausted traveler, I could sit and listen to the guide tell us about all that Glasgow had to offer.
-We also used Uber while we were there, and it was easy to get a ride in the middle of the day.
+Bus passes for a day are £6.50, or you can tap on and off.
+We also used Uber and the Freenow app to get around.

 Kelvingrove Art Gallery and Museum